USCyberMilitia/BlindSite/README.md

 This update is a major step forward.

-Our last update improved general performance by approximately **70%**.
+Our last update improved general performance by approximately **70%** as well as greatly increasing the security/encryption of the workflow.
 This new update adds another major performance leap, with Tor/session performance improvements of up to approximately **80%**, depending on workflow, environment, and system resources.

 > **Older versions should now be considered deprecated.**
 > BlindSite has moved quickly from early proof-of-concept into a much more serious forensic containment platform.